VojtaMi/ASI-manifesto/noosphere_manifesto.md

 The potential, once you allow for such a possibility, is staggering.

 In what follows, we will outline what those blockers were — and what happens when intelligence is allowed to grow free of them.

+### Reintroduce the feedback loop
+We have mentioned that in our ancestors, evolution was coupled with social life strategies.
+Even small improvements in creativity and communication increased not only the survival of an individual but also of their kin — their genetic pool.

+In this way, biological evolution entered into a feedback loop with societal progress.

+Today, however, societal progress has clearly overtaken the pace of biological change.
+This might lead us to believe that cultural advancement alone is the path to intelligence — that by refining science, tools, and education we can advance as far as we wish.

+But the principle of feedback loops is not fundamentally blocked.
+They can be reignited in new forms.
+And here we find a new candidate: artificial intelligence.
+Its very core principle is that it grows together with civilization.

+AI does not improve only through more research; it also improves simply by being made larger, as scaling laws in large language models demonstrate.
+The feedback loop is powerful because AI is not separate from civilization — it grows with it, as part of it.
+And the more external intelligence civilization integrates, the more it is enabled to advance further.